Florida Alimony/Child Support/Property Settlements Attorney Ensuring Your Interests Are Protected

 Experienced in negotiating and litigating alimony agreements

 Florida judges carefully appraise a couple’s length of marriage, their standard of living during the marriage, the relative income of each individual and the needs of each spouse when determining whether or not alimony should be granted, how much should be awarded and for how long it should continue.
-Retaining an experienced alimony attorney can help you convince the court that you need support and thus increase the chance that alimony will be awarded.
+Retaining an experienced Coral Springs, Florida Alimony attorney can help you convince the court that you need support and thus increase the chance that alimony will be awarded.
 Alternatively, we can also work to convince the judge that your ex-spouse does not need spousal support, or needs less than he or she asked for.

 In Florida, there are four types of alimony agreements: